-SpareBank 1 Nord-Norge's long-term deposit and senior unsecured debt ratings of A1 take into account the bank's baseline credit assessment (BCA) of baa1, but also our forward looking loss given failure (LGF) analysis which leads to three notches of rating uplift from its BCA.
+SpareBank 1 Nord-Norge's long-term deposit and senior unsecured debt ratings of Aa3 take into account the bank's baseline credit assessment (BCA) of a3, but also our forward looking loss given failure (LGF) analysis which leads to three notches of rating uplift from its BCA.

-SpareBank 1 Nord-Norge's BCA of baa1 reflects the bank's strong regional position, retail focus combined with a solid deposit franchise, as well as its robust capital base (CET1 of 15.9% in September 2019) and low level of non-performing loans (NPLs of 0.4% of gross loans in September 2019).
-The bank's BCA also takes into account its comfortable liquidity position and satisfactory profitability, benefiting from the more favourable economic conditions in northern Norway.
-These positive rating drivers are to some degree counterbalanced by downside risks stemming from the bank's exposure to the real estate sector, which are vulnerable to property price movements, and the bank's market funding dependence.
+SpareBank 1 Nord-Norge's BCA of a3 reflects the bank's high levels of capital, strong regional position, retail focus combined with a solid deposit franchise, as well as its robust capital base (CET1 of 16.7% in December 2019) and very low non-performing loans (NPLs of 0.3% of gross loans in December 2019), and strong track record of low credit losses.
+The bank's BCA also takes into account its comfortable liquidity position and satisfactory profitability, benefiting from the favourable economic conditions in northern Norway including the country's unique countercyclical mechanisms.
+These positive rating drivers are to some degree counterbalanced by downside risks stemming from the bank's relatively narrow geographical focus alongside high levels of credit concentrations including exposure to the commercial real estate (CRE) sector, which are vulnerable to property price movements, and the bank's market funding dependence.

 The bank's deposit and senior unsecured debt ratings incorporate our forward-looking Loss Given Failure (LGF) analysis, taking into account the bank's volume of deposits and senior unsecured debt, and the stock of securities subordinated to them.
 SpareBank 1 Nord-Norge benefits from a large volume of deposits and substantial layers of subordination, resulting in very low loss given failure and thus three notches of rating uplift from the bank's BCA.
-The deposit and senior debt ratings have a stable outlook.